Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/_index.md

 ---

-    title: About APIs
+    title: "About APIs "
-    linkTitle: Using APIs
+    linkTitle: "Using APIs"
     weight: 260

----
-Application Programming Interfaces, or APIs, are a set of functions that use a service.
+---Application Programming Interfaces, or APIs, are a set of functions that use a service.
 The service is followed by an application program.

 Each of these services is described in one of the following sections, which provides an overview